 Two other segments, “Anti-Japanese Protest Songs” in which a 77-year-old composer relates the experiences of writing and between the two countries, received a special jury award from among 200 participants representing 60 countries at the 7th International Radio Shanghai Music Festival in November 1999.

-The life of Unbreakable Spirits continues in new and creative ways, a living metaphor for artistic circles itself.
+The life of Unbreakable Spirits continues in new and creative ways, a living metaphor for Artistic Circles and Ann Feldman itself.